 During the holidays, it's easy to feel stressed and overwhelmed--and that goes double for those planning homemade holiday gifts!
-Time to tackle calendars and creative spaces in the House & Holidays Plan.
+Time to tackle calendars and creative spaces in the House and Holidays Plan.

 This week, the Plan's holiday prep assignments focus on the bones for efficient holiday planning: calendars.
 We'll work on time management and scheduling this week, as we put holiday prep chores on the fast track.